dbochicchio/Vera-HABridge/README.md

 To install, simply upload the files in the release package, using Vera's feature (Go to *Apps*, then *Develop Apps*, then *Luup files* and select *Upload* - multiple files can be selected when uploading).
 To create a new device under Vera, go to *Apps*, then *Develop Apps* and *Create device*.

-> If you're under openLuup, you'd already know how to do ;)
+> If you're under openLuup, you'd already know how to do it ;)

 - Upnp Device Filename/Device File: *D_HaBridge1.xml*
 - Upnp Implementation Filename/Implementation file: *I_HaBridge1.xml*